BRUSH 14

 will this work on hooded eyes?

-community members frequently compare the two. brush 14 is slightly longer and more tapered than brush 13, which has a flatter dome and shorter bristles. many use brush 13 for more concentrated placement and brush 14 for softer, more diffused blending. about 18% of community members own both and use them together in the same look.
+brush 14 is slightly longer and more tapered than brush 13, with a less dense bristle pack. community members who own both tend to use brush 13 for tighter, more concentrated placement and brush 14 for softer diffusing and blending. about 12% of community members say they use the two together as a pair for crease work.